 Instructions

-- Process: add cashews, pecans, oats, bananas, carrots, dates, vanilla, cinnamon, nutmeg, ginger and sea salt to food processor.
-Mix until combined and mixture sticks together easily.
+- Add cashews, pecans, oats, mashed bananas, grated carrots, dates, vanilla, cinnamon, nutmeg, ginger and sea salt to food processor.

 Notes

 - Store in an airtight container in the fridge for a week.
 If stacking the bars, separate each layer with a sheet of parchment paper.
+Freeze for up to 3 months.
+Wrap each bar or square individually for a quick grab-and-go snack.

 - No need for a perfectly smooth batter when mixing.
 You want the bars to have some texture.